Farmers dig deep and raise £2,000 for local hospice

 A cheque for £2,000 was handed over to St Nicholas Hospice Care thanks to a moisture meter clinic which saw Diss-based Frontier Agriculture invite local farmers to have their moisture meters checked for free in return for a donation to the hospice.

 Moisture meters let farmers know when their grain is ready to be harvested by checking moisture levels.
-During Frontier’s fundraising drive around 85 farmers bought their meters in to be checked.
+During Frontier’s fundraising drive around 85 farmers brought their meters in to be checked.

 Emma Henson, commercial and operations co-ordinator at Frontier, said: “It was a great opportunity for us to be able to see our customers and we are so pleased that at the same time we were able to raise funds for a cause that has a personal connection to a number of our staff.”